-Brandon Township Parks & Recreation says THANK YOU to all of the businesses, organizations, families and individuals who support our recreational mission.
+Park Sponsorships Brandon Township Parks & Recreation says THANK YOU to all of the businesses, organizations, families and individuals who support our recreational mission.
 Several groups deserve special mention for their dedication to recreation.
-Among these are the Ortonville Rotary Club for tireless promotion of Brandon Township's ''Build a Park'' Club, Brandon All-Sports Boosters for donating $10,000 to park development, Brandon Junior Blackhawks for donating $1000 to park development, and Bory Landscaping for their many contributions.
+Among these are the Ortonville Rotary Club for tireless promotion of Brandon Township's ''Build a Park'' Club, Brandon All-Sports Boosters for donating $10,000 to park development, Brandon Junior Blackhawks for donating $1,000 to park development, and Bory Landscaping for their many contributions.
 MANY THANKS goes out to our area business owners!
-We encourage the community to shop locally and support local businesses sponsoring recreation during these tight economic times.
+We encourage the community to shop locally and support local businesses sponsoring recreation.
 THANK YOU, families and individuals, for finding time in your hectic schedules to instruct, coach, assist and attend recreational activities for the youth of our community.